xbid-ai/xbid-ai/README.md

 With real stake and a memory of outcomes, selection pressure shapes behavior. **xbid.ai** is an open experiment built on that premise.

-**xbid.ai** trades for real — executing delta-neutral strategies with AMM-hedged borrows, rebalancing collateral, and compounding recursive yield loops.
+**xbid.ai** is a **Multi-LLM AI agent** trading for real — executing delta-neutral strategies with AMM-hedged borrows, rebalancing collateral, and compounding recursive yield loops.
 Reinforcement routes receipts back into behavior, holding the agent to outcomes.

 Open the terminal at [https://xbid.ai](https://xbid.ai) and watch the loop in motion.